Trent Dalton, from The Weekend Australian, 2 September 2017, where the main title is “The Story of Us”

-Filed under accountability, centre-periphery relations, economic processes, governance, heritage, island economy, landscape wondrous, life stories, modernity & modernization, politIcal discourse, sri lankan society, the imaginary and the real, transport and communications, welfare & philanthophy, working class conditions
+Filed under accountability, art & allure bewitching, British colonialism, commoditification, cricket for amity, cultural transmission, democratic measures, economic processes, education, female empowerment, heritage, historical interpretation, island economy, landscape wondrous, life stories, meditations, modernity & modernization, patriotism, politIcal discourse, reconciliation, rehabilitation, self-reflexivity, sri lankan society, the imaginary and the real, tolerance, transport and communications, travelogue, unusual people, world events & processes

-Filed under accountability, commoditification, economic processes, Indian Ocean politics, landscape wondrous, modernity & modernization, security, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, world events & processes
+Filed under communal relations, cultural transmission, ethnicity, historical interpretation, Indian Ocean politics, landscape wondrous, life stories, LTTE, patriotism, politIcal discourse, security, self-reflexivity, sri lankan society, transport and communications, war reportage, world events & processes

-Filed under economic processes, ethnicity, heritage, historical interpretation, Indian Ocean politics, landscape wondrous, life stories, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, unusual people, working class conditions, world events & processes
+Filed under accountability, economic processes, environmental degradation, heritage, island economy, landscape wondrous, life stories, modernity & modernization, population, power politics, Responsibility to Protect or R2P, security, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, unusual people, welfare & philanthophy, working class conditions, world events & processes